YOUR INTESTINAL FLORA

 Š Perhaps after a severe emotional upset.

 Other important suggestions to heal the intestines and rebuild the natural flora.
 These include reducing or eliminating all medical and over-the-counter drug use as much as possible.
-Also, eat some live-culture plain yogurt at least once a week.
 Also, improve your eating habits and living habits.

 MORE DIFFICULT CASES